JunhaoLi/AngularLearning/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-* master branch is clean project created by angular cli
-* develop branch is clean project after chapter 2
-* s[number] branch means the branch for section [number]
-* for each course project, I will create a named branch after it is completed

 ## Running unit tests